We are very excited to begin and continue teaching your dog how to be a happy, well-mannered member of the family!

 Bed, Mat, or Towel

 Please also bring a bed, mat, or towel for your pup.
-We will be using them throughout the 8 weeks to help teach our dogs to “settle” on their mat, a wonderful behavior to use at home!
+We will be using them throughout our program to teach your pup to settle onto a mat.
+If you don’t have one we are happy to supply one in class, but we find that a family bed works best!

 For highly distracted dogs, you’re also welcome to bring a favorite chew toy to keep him busy in between lessons.